The Art of Slow Writing: Pacing Yourself in the Digital Age

 ALICE WATERS

-For me, an interest in slow writing started with the slow food movement.
-After watching the documentary Food, Inc., my husband and I started shifting our eating habits—less meat but better quality, farmers’ market produce whenever possible, organic/non-GMO, etc. Sustainability in agriculture (at least in California) was pioneered by Alice Waters in the 1960s, when she worked with local farmers to produce seasonal, vegetable-forward menus for her Berkeley restaurant, Chez Panisse.
+My own pursuit of slow writing started with slow food.
+After watching the documentary Food, Inc., my husband and I started shifting our eating habits—less meat but better quality, farmers’ market produce whenever possible, and choosing organic when we could.
+In Europe, slow agriculture methods were already growing when Alice Waters implemented these ideas in the United States.
+In the 1960s, she started working with local farmers to produce seasonal, vegetable-forward menus for her Berkeley, California restaurant, Chez Panisse.
+(The slow food agriculture movement was already growing in Europe during this time.)

 “Our full humanity is contingent on our hospitality; we can be complete only when we are giving something away; when we sit at the table and pass the peas to the person next to us we see that person in a whole new way.” —Alice Waters